Carolina, West Virginia

 Carolina is a census-designated place (CDP) in Marion County, West Virginia, United States.
 Carolina is 2 mi north-northwest of Worthington.
 Carolina has a post office with ZIP code 26563.
-As of the 2010 census, its population was 411.
+As of the 2020 census, its population was 390 (down from 411 at the 2010 census).

 The community was named after Caroline Watson, a daughter of mining executive James Watson.

 Notable person

 Carolina is the hometown of Alabama Crimson Tide football head coach Nick Saban.